jundalisay/spblist/content/en/material/principles/part-2/chapter-05.md

 Upper | Galactic Quantum of Spacetime Qost (also Quantum of Timespace Qots) | Galactic Vortices Middle | Non-galactic Qost | Stellar and Planetary Vortices Lower | Material Qosts | Subatomic Vortices

+Since there is nothing static in the spatial layer, then a most3 (gravity) can convert to qosts and vice versa.
+This leads to:
+- Galactic gravity from a rotating qost1
+- Stellar or Planetary gravity from a rotating qost2
+- Centrifugal and centripetal forces from a rotating material object qost3

 {{< b >}}